 Harry Potter and the Deathly Hallows

-Not to mention protection charm cast by Lily which protect Harry from Voldemort.
-Harry's Heroic Sacrifice fuelled the same charm that protects the entire Hogwarts faculty.
+- Not to mention the protection charm cast by Lily which protect Harry from Voldemort.
+Harry's Heroic Sacrifice fuels the same charm, protecting all the students and staff of Hogwarts.